-If you want a thinner slime, you can simply water it down or perhaps experiment with boiling water, food coloring an corn starch.
+If you want a thinner slime, you can simply water it down or perhaps experiment with boiling water, food coloring and corn starch.
 There are lots of recipes out there so do some experimenting (far in advance) to find one that is just right for you.

 I cheated and used my stand mixer.
 A little water and a little flour at a time.
-I mixed up several batches in my mixing bowl and then poured into the 5-gallon bucket.
+I mixed up several batches in my mixing bowl and then poured them into the 5-gallon bucket.
 When done, I gave it all a good mix with a 5-gallon bucket paint stirring stick and we were good.
 My motto: Work smarter…not harder 😊

 You can play around with the measurements to get the desired thickness of your slime.
 Measurements are only approximate.